 By Kim Stefanelli

-3. Keep a positive attitude.
-It can get real tense in there, but if you keep a smile on your face and brush things off, nothing can bother you.
+3) Keep a positive attitude.
+It can get very tense in the kitchen, but if you keep a smile on your face and brush things off, nothing can bother you.